SteelCompendium/data-gen/Ancestries/Revenant.md

 You can have an active number of sigils equal to your level.
 You can remove a sigil from a creature harmlessly (no action required).
 If you are already using your maximum number of sigils, your oldest sigil disappears with no other effect.

-# TOUGH BUT WITHERED
+# Tough But Withered

 Your undead body grants you cold, corruption, lightning immunity, and poison immunity equal to your level.
 You also have fire weakness 5.
 You can’t suffocate, and you don’t need to eat or drink to stay alive.

 Additionally, when your Stamina equals the negative of your winded value, you become inert instead of dying.
 You can continue to observe your surroundings, but you can’t speak, take actions, maneuvers, or triggered actions, or move and you fall prone.
 If you take any fire damage while in this state, your body is destroyed and you die.
 Otherwise, after 12 hours, you regain Stamina equal to your recovery value.

-# UNDEAD INFLUENCE
+# Undead Influence

 Your supernatural gifts allow you to influence other undead.
 You gain an edge on Reason, Intuition, and Presence tests made to interact with undead creatures.